 Thomas and Helen Rotch were first cousins, and Arthur Rotch, the architect of 197 Commonwealth, was first cousin to both of them: his father, Benjamin Smith Rotch, was the brother of Thomas Rotch’s father, Rodman Rotch, and of Helen Rotch’s father, William James Rotch.

-The house was not listed in the 1915 Blue Book.
+197 Commonwealth was not listed in the 1915 Blue Book.

 Arthur G. Rotch was a landscape architect prior to World War I. He subsequently he served as New England division manager of the American Red Cross and was a leader in various social works organizations.
 He was the first Massachusetts administrator of the Works Progress Administration and was Commissioner of the Massachusetts Department of Public Welfare during World War II.

-By 1947, 197 Commonwealth was owned by Frances B. Christian.
 In March of 1947, she filed for (and subsequently received) permission to remodel the property and convert it into eleven apartments, including rebuilding the roof to convert the existing attic into a penthouse with a small deck in the front and lowering the front entrance from the first floor to the basement.
 The remodeling was designed by architect Clark F. Merrick.
 Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-78).